FCP-INDI/C-PAC/docs/anatpreproc/anatpreproc_test.rst

-Test to verify Deoblique Image
+Test to verify deoblique Image
 ------------------------------

 ::